-Frank Kohlenstein will begin his 16th season as head coach of the Colorado School of Mines men's soccer program in 2013.
+Frank Kohlenstein begins his 19th season as head coach of the Colorado School of Mines men's soccer program in 2016.

-The Orediggers advanced to the NCAA tournament for the fourth time in program history in 2012, capturing the RMAC Tournament Championship for the second time in three seasons with a 4-3 victory over previously unbeaten and No. 1 Regis in the championship.
-Despite the toughest schedule in Division II, Mines closed at 14-5-2 (9-3-2 RMAC) and ranked No. 21 in the final NSCAA Top 25 Coaches Poll.
+The Orediggers advanced to the NCAA tournament for the fourth time in 2012, capturing the RMAC Tournament for the second time in three seasons with a 4-3 upset of previously unbeaten and No. 1 Regis.
+Despite the toughest schedule in Division II, Mines closed at 14-5-2 (9-3-2 RMAC) and ranked No. 21 in the final NSCAA Top-25 Coaches Poll.

-Mines went 11-7-1 overall and 8-5-1 in conference play in 2011, advancing to the semifinals of the RMAC Tournament, before succumbing eventual national champion, Fort Lewis.
-CSM defeated two top-25 foes en route to its 11th winning season in 12 years and 12th consecutive RMAC Tournament berth, and received votes in the final NSCAA national rankings.
+Mines went 11-7-1 overall and 8-5-1 in conference play in 2011, progressing to the semifinals of the RMAC tournament before succumbing to eventual national champion, Fort Lewis.
+CSM defeated two top-25 foes en route to its 11th winning season in 12 years and 12th consecutive conference tourney berth, and received votes in the final NSCAA rankings.

-In 2009, Kohlenstein led the Orediggers to their second-ever NCAA Tournament appearance, ending the season 15-3-4 (11-2-1 RMAC) and ranked No. 18 nationally.
-In addition to ushering in CSM Soccer Stadium with a 5-1 win over Northwest Nazarene in the season opener, Kohlenstein, the NSCAA/Mondo Central Region Coach of the Year, moved ahead of predecessor Bob Pearson on the Mines all-time wins list with his 126th career triumph, a 2-0 shutout at Upper Iowa on Sept.
+In 2009, he steered the Orediggers to their second NCAA postseason berth, ending the season 15-3-4 (11-2-1 RMAC) and No. 18 nationally.
+In addition to ushering in CSM Soccer Stadium with a 5-1 win over Northwest Nazarene in the season opener, Kohlenstein moved ahead of predecessor Bob Pearson on the program’s all-time wins list with his 126th triumph at Upper Iowa on Sept.
 4.

-During the 2008 campaign, CSM went 9-8-3 overall and 7-4-3 in RMAC play, qualifying as the third seed in the conference tournament.
-Led by five All-RMAC selections, including NSCAA Third Team All-American Jason Decker, the Orediggers made multiple stints in the NSCAA Top-25, ranking as high as 16th in Division II.
+During the 2008 campaign, CSM went 9-8-3 overall and qualified as the third seed in the conference tournament at 7-4-3.
+Led by five All-RMAC selections, including NSCAA Third Team All-American Jason Decker, the Orediggers made multiple stints in the Division II top-25, ranking as high as 16th.

-Mines finished 2007 at 11-9-2 (7-6-1 RMAC) and advanced to the RMAC Tournament Championship for the second time in three seasons.
-Three Orediggers earned All-RMAC recognition, including Craig Thompson, who was unanimously voted First Team All-RMAC as well as RMAC Player of the Year and RMAC Academic Player of the Year.
-Thompson, Nick Kubala and Ross Davis received All-Midwest Region honors as well.
+Mines finished 2007 at 11-9-2 (7-6-1 RMAC) and advanced to the RMAC Tournament final for the second time in three seasons.
+Three Orediggers earned All-RMAC recognition, including Craig Thompson, who was unanimously voted First Team All-RMAC as well as RMAC Player of the Year and Academic Player of the Year.
+Thompson, Nick Kubala and Ross Davis each garnered All-Midwest Region praise as well.

 The Orediggers tallied a 13-7-1 overall record in 2006, taking third place in the RMAC with a 9-3-0 mark.
 Mines landed six all-conference selections and three All-Midwest Region picks.

-The Orediggers ended 2004 at 10-4-5 overall and were inside the top-three in the RMAC ledger for the fifth straight season, finishing third at 7-3-2.
+The Orediggers ended 2004 at 10-4-5 overall and inside the top-three of the conference standings for the fifth straight season, finishing third at 7-3-2.

-From 2000 to 2003, the men’s soccer program reached unprecedented heights under Kohlenstein, totaling a 52-26-6 record (37-10-2 RMAC) with three RMAC regular season titles (2000, 2002-03) and one RMAC Tournament Championship.
-The Orediggers won the first regular season crown in program lore in 2000 (14-4-4; 9-2-1 RMAC), while the 2002 squad became the school’s first to sweep the regular season and tournament championships and just the third RMAC history to do.
+From 2000 to 2003, the men’s soccer program reached unprecedented heights under Kohlenstein, boasting a 52-26-6 record (37-10-2 RMAC) with three RMAC regular season titles (2000, 2002-03) and one RMAC Tournament championship.
+The Orediggers won the first regular season crown in 2000 (14-4-4; 9-2-1 RMAC), while the 2002 squad became the school’s first to sweep the regular season and tournament championships and just the fourth in RMAC history to accomplish the feat.

-Inducted in the school's Athletics Hall of Fame in 2001, Kohlenstein finished with a 128-45-11 record while at USCS, coaching 13 different NAIA All-Americans, nine NSCAA All-Americans, 13 NAIA All-Area, 21 NAIA All-District Six, and two NAIA District Six Player of the Year selections.
-He also oversaw a two-time Academic All-American and three Academic All-District picks.
+A 2001 Athletics Hall of Fame inductee, he finished 128-45-11 at USCS, coaching 13 different NAIA All-Americans, nine NSCAA All-Americans, 13 NAIA All-Area and 21 NAIA All-District Six selections, and two NAIA District Six Players of the Year.
+He also oversaw a two-time Academic All-American and three academic all-district choices.

-Kohlenstein left USCS in July of 1989 to become head coach at NCAA Division I University of North Carolina at Charlotte, a position he held for six seasons (1989-94).
-He quickly transformed the 49er program into a national power, posting a cumulative record of 77-32-12 and taking UNCC to a No. 2 national ranking in 1992 and NCAA Tournament bids in 1991 and 1992.
+Kohlenstein became head coach at NCAA Division I University of North Carolina at Charlotte in July, 1989, a position he held for six seasons (1989-94).
+He quickly transformed the 49er program into a national power, posting a cumulative record of 77-32-12 and taking UNCC to a No. 2 national ranking in 1992 and back-to-back NCAA tournament berths in 1991 and 1992.

-In addition to taking five different teams on five different levels to postseason competition, he has coached 35 All-Americans, 18 Academic All-Americans, one Rhodes Scholar, five National Team players and 155 all-conference athletes.
+In addition to taking five different teams on five different levels to the postseason, he has coached 37 All-Americans, 19 Academic All-Americans, one Rhodes Scholar, six National Team players and 165 all-conference honorees.